 Why the U.S. stinks at curling

 U.S. women’s hockey cruises to gold medal game with 6-1 win

 Bob Costas returns to NBC’s primetime coverage Monday night

 Olympic hockey playoff bracket is set

 Photos from Day 10 | Daily TV schedule | U.S. medal winners

-Liz Clarke currently covers the Washington Redskins for The Washington Post, she has also covered five Olympic Games, two World Cups and written extensively about college sports, tennis and auto racing.
+Liz Clarke currently covers the Washington Redskins for The Washington Post.
+She has also covered seven Olympic Games, two World Cups and written extensively about college sports, tennis and auto racing.